FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

 ),
 ```
 - __textFieldConfiguration__ is where most of the properties that belong to to `TextFormField` are added.
-- __suggestionsCallback__ takes a function that's called when the user enters edits the field and uses the value as the argument.
+- __suggestionsCallback__ takes a function that's called when the user edits the field and uses the value as the argument.
 It returns a list of data to be used.
 It can be both synchronous and asynchronous.
 - __itemBuilder__ buildes a widget for each value in the list that's returned from `suggestionsCallback`
 - __onSuggestionSelected__ a call back that is called once a suggestion is tapped